 According to Hansen, Johson's system is a game changer for early educators.

 “It really is difficult to sit down and digest spreadsheets or try to look for patterns in multiple pieces of paper,” Hansen explains.
 “If we don’t do the work to get to the meaning of the behavior, we’re just throwing darts all over and seeing what sticks.”

-Cooperating districts ask that teachers in nearby ECE centers, state funded pre-k programs, and ECSE programs use their phones, iPads, etc. to fill out an online form to document each incident.
-All of the district’s behavioral incident reports (BIRs) are automatically fed into a database which a district designated “data manager” uses to see immediate summary tables and charts of data in a workbook Johnson designed.
+Districts using Johnson's system ask that teachers in nearby ECE centers, state funded pre-k programs, and ECSE programs use their phones, iPads, etc. to fill out an online form to document each incident.
+All of the district’s behavioral incident reports (BIRs) are automatically fed into a database which a district designated “data manager” uses to see immediate summary tables and charts of data in a workbook.
 The data manager brings this workbook to regular meetings between ECE and ECSE team members to promote active, data driven problem solving.

 The goal, Johnson explains, isn’t to just give the district more data.
 It's to help them learn what questions to ask and how to explore answers to those questions using their data.
 During team meetings, district educators are learning to detect patterns, find focus areas, and use data to inform decisions about supports needed for students, classrooms, and programs.

 According to Johnson, Robbinsdale is one example of a school district that has found a way to successfully integrate the Pyramid Model into their day-to-day practices.
 Monica Potter, Robbinsdale’s early childhood program director, attributes the group’s success to their commitment to evidence-based practices.